JoeKrapsicher/web-sprint-challenge-advanced-web-applications/README.md

 ## Introduction

+my life be like oooo ahh oooo ahhh

 In this project you will create a login page and request a token from the server that you'll use to send all other requests to the server.
 You will then be able to fetch the color data array, update data, and delete data, and watch the fun happen!

 ## Instructions